jSwords91/FlowPilot/README.md

 # FlowPilot
-A package to help Data Engineers and Data Scientists organise their code.

-This encourages modular code, organises projects effortlessly, and aids in production.
+FlowPilot is a package that helps Data Engineers and Data Scientists organize their code.
+It encourages modular code, organizes projects effortlessly, and aids in production.
+With FlowPilot, you can tag your functions and automatically organize them into the appropriate directories.
+This makes it easy to manage your code and maintain your projects.

+## Benefits of using FlowPilot
+**Modular code**: FlowPilot encourages you to write modular code by organizing your functions into separate files.
+This makes it easier to test and maintain your code.

+**Easy organization**: FlowPilot automatically organizes your code into directories based on the tags you provide.
+This saves you time and effort and makes it easy to find what you need.

+**Production-ready code**: By using FlowPilot, you can ensure that your code is production-ready by organizing it in a way that is easy to manage and maintain.

 ## *Organise your code automatically*